 As an avid hiker, I am always looking for the best day hikes to do wherever I am and even more so when I travel.
-In order to find the best day hikes around the world, I have collaborated with some of my travel blogger friends who are anxious to share their best day hikes with all of you.
+In order to help you find the best day hikes around the world, I have collaborated with some of my travel blogger friends from across the globe who are excited to share their best day hikes they’ve found around the world with all of you.
 ENJOY!

 CANADA, Kamloops, British Columbia

 Difficulty Level: Moderate

 This 4.8 kilometer hike is perhaps the most well known hike in Kamloops, British Columbia and it handsomely rewards you with the most spectacular views once you reach the summit.

 The trail will take roughly 1.5 hours and begins with an easy doable track through the trees but then opens up with spectacular vistas as you progress closer to the summit.
 The trail is quite moderate most of the way but it does become a steep, rocky single track the rest of the way as it seesaws up to the summit.